freshworks/nucleus/packages/@nucleus/tests/dummy/app/templates/docs/components/nucleus-pagination.md

 Mini Pagination provides secondary buttons for navigation.
 It can be placed inside a toolbar alongside other buttons

-{{nucleus-inline-banner isDismissible=false type="warning" title="Note: This variant is still a work in progress.
-This is not the final design.
-Refrain from using it in production"}}

 {{nucleus-pagination/demo-4}}

 ## Guidelines